br-ashlin/oscp-prep/README.md

 For anyone intersted in my experience and areas of study prior to OSCP, I hold the following certifications: CCNA, MCSE, VCP-DCV-20, Sec+, Pentest+ & AZ-500 (Azure Security Engineer)

-I have considered undertaking as much of the Active machines on HacktheBox and will attempt to undertake some of the machines listed in  which I believe is very close if not the same as TJNull's List of Hack The Box OSCP like machines.

 ## Areas of Developement